wallisonmoura/wallisonmoura/README.md

 - 🔎 Driven by challenges and passionate about technology

 - 👩‍💻 passionate about innovation and knowledge!

-- 📚 Developer with knowledge in React.js, Next.js, Node.js/javascript using Typescript and its entire ecosystem and currently knowing .Net

 - 🌱 Live and learn!